kshitij2208/MCProject1/README.md

 STEPS TO RUN THE APP:

 1. The app has been created using Android Studio, so the project can be directly imported into Android Studio.
 2. Once imported, click on RUN -> Run 'app'.
-The app would start on emulator or an USB Device if connected.(Recommend using emulator for proper functioning)
+The app would start on emulator or an USB Device if connected.(Recommend using emulator for proper functioning of camera such as 5 second timeout)
 3. Once the app is installed wait for few seconds for downloading video and allow requested permissions.
 4. The app can also be installed using APK in /apk directory.